phuoctan4141/python/pythonGUIs/Basic PyQt5 Features/Widgets/README.md

 🚀 Run it!
 You’ll see a numeric entry box.
 The value shows pre and post fix units, and is limited to the range +3 to -10.

-&emsp; To set the range of acceptable values you can use setMinimum and setMaximum, or alternatively use setRange to set both simultaneously.
-Annotation of value types is supported with both prefixes and suffixes that can be added to the number, e.g. for currency markers or units using .setPrefix and .setSuffix respectively. \
+To set the range of acceptable values you can use setMinimum and setMaximum, or alternatively use setRange to set both simultaneously.
+Annotation of value types is supported with both prefixes and suffixes that can be added to the number, e.g. for currency markers or units using .setPrefix and .setSuffix respectively.

-&emsp; Clicking on the up and down arrows on the widget will increase or decrease the value in the widget by an amount, which can be set using .setSingleStep.
+Clicking on the up and down arrows on the widget will increase or decrease the value in the widget by an amount, which can be set using .setSingleStep.
-Note that this has no effect on the values that are acceptable to the widget. \
+Note that this has no effect on the values that are acceptable to the widget.

-&emsp; Both QSpinBox and QDoubleSpinBox have a .valueChanged signal which fires whenever their value is altered.
+Both QSpinBox and QDoubleSpinBox have a .valueChanged signal which fires whenever their value is altered.
 The raw .valueChanged signal sends the numeric value (either an int or a float) while the str alternate signal, accessible via .valueChanged[str] sends the value as a string, including both